GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/client-experimentation/README.md

-# Tenant-Experimentation Logging Solution Package
+# Client-Experimentation Logging Solution Package

-A package to deploy the tenant-experimentation logging solution inside the experimentation landing-zone.
+A package to deploy the client-experimentation logging solution inside the experimentation landing-zone.

 ## Package Contents